-Partial or total lack of sleep, disturbed sleep, and poor quality sleep can all drastically change an individual’s thinking and behavior and negatively impact his or her physical, mental, and emotional health.
+Partial or total lack of sleep, disturbed sleep, and/or poor quality sleep can dramatically change an individual’s thinking and behavior and negatively impact his or her physical, mental, and emotional health.

-Insomnia’s daytime consequences include fatigue, lack of energy, daytime sleepiness, impaired concentration and/or memory, social or vocational dysfunction, and disturbances in mood and/or motivation.
+Common daytime consequences of insomnia include: fatigue, lack of energy, daytime sleepiness, impaired concentration and/or memory, social or vocational dysfunction, and disturbances in mood and/or motivation.

-Insomnia has also been correlated with several chronic health problems including heart disease,9 hypertension, endocrine dysfunction,10 and musculoskeletal problems such as arthritis11 and fibromyalgia.12, 13, 14, 15 In healthy human volunteers, even one night of total sleep deprivation can decrease cognitive functioning,16, 17 impair memory,18, 19 reduce endocrine and metabolic functioning, and cause cardiovascular dysfunction.21
+Insomnia has also been associated with several chronic health problems including heart disease,9 hypertension, endocrine dysfunction,10 and musculoskeletal problems such as arthritis.11 12, 13, 14 In healthy human volunteers, even one night of total sleep deprivation can decrease cognitive functioning,16, 17 impair memory,18, 19 reduce endocrine and metabolic functioning, and cause cardiovascular dysfunction.21

 - National Sleep Foundation (NSF).
 Sleep in America poll.
 Arlington: NSF, 2005.
 Available at: http://sleepfoundation.org.

 - Leger D, Scheuermaier K, Paillard M, et al. SF-36: evaluation of quality of life in severe and mild insomniacs compared with good sleepers.
 Psychosom Med.
 2001;63:49-55.

 - Riemann D, Voderholzer U. Primary insomnia: a risk factor to develop depression?
 J Affect Disord.
 2003;76:255-259.

 - Walsh JK.
 Clinical and socioeconomic correlates of insomnia.
 J Clin Psychiatry.
 2004;65(suppl 8):13-19.